vynious/optimise-throughput/readme.md

 ---
 ### Identified Issues

-Currently, the rate limiter has **two conditional statements** that trigger a brief **sleep** with the goal of controlling the rate at which requests are sent:
+The current rate limiter has two conditional statements that introduce brief sleeps to control the rate at which requests are sent:

-1. **Fixed Interval Check**:
-   Ensures that the time interval between consecutive requests does not fall below a predefined minimum (`min_duration_ms_between_requests`).
+1. **Fixed Interval Check:** Ensures that the time interval between consecutive requests does not fall below a predefined minimum (`min_duration_ms_between_requests`).

    ```python
    if now - self.__last_request_time <= self.__min_duration_ms_between_requests:
        await asyncio.sleep(0.001)
        continue
    ```

-2. **Circular Buffer Check**:
-   Ensures that the time difference between the current request and the request that was sent 20 positions earlier is **at least 1 second**.
+2. **Circular Buffer Check:** Ensures that no more than a specified number of requests are sent within any 1-second window.

    ```python
    if now - self.__request_times[self.__curr_idx] <= 1000:
        await asyncio.sleep(0.001)